noonanronan/nasa-explorer/README.md

 Search NASA’s image and video library.
 Clicking a result opens a modal preview (with support for video or image).
 ● **Home Page Enhancements**
 Stylish layout with FontAwesome icons, improved descriptions, and accessible formatting.
+● **AI Summary Feature**
+uses OpenAI to summarize complex APOD explanations for beginners (with on demand summarization)

 ## NASA API